JTGonzo/Monolithic_FSI/README.md

 `While this disclaimer is being displayed` **I suggest the user refrain from using the CFEI solvers** and exercise *some* caution when using the deconstructed **redbkit** solvers provided.

 # Monolithic_FSI
 This repository contains three 2D and 3D high-fidelity computational fluid-structure interaction solvers built (mainly) in MATLAB.
-They are primarily focused on solving two-fields problems monolithically, where the incompressible Navier-Stokes equations - written in the Arbitrary Lagrangian Eulerian (ALE) form - are coupled with the nonlinear elastodynamics structural equations.
+They are primarily focused on solving two-field problems monolithically, where the incompressible Navier-Stokes equations - written in the Arbitrary Lagrangian Eulerian (ALE) form - are coupled with the nonlinear elastodynamics structural equations.
 The numerical strategies employed in the above tools fall into the following three catagoriess:

 1. Fully Implicit Nonlinear FSI
 2. Semi-Implicit Geometry–Convective Explicit (GCE)